FBR65/documenter/README.md

 ## License

-AGPLv3 as written in LICENSE.md
+MIT as written in LICENSE.md